-Pass Your Idaho Exam the First Time
+Pass Your Idaho Real Estate Exam the First Time

 Idaho requires 90 hours of pre-licensing education.
 The exam tests water rights (riparian and prior appropriation) heavily - essential for rural and agricultural properties.
 Idaho is one of the fastest-growing markets, creating great opportunities for new agents!